 The Ngorongoro Conservation Area lies to the southeast of the National Park, to the southwest of the park lies the Maswa Game Reserve, while the Ikorongo and the Grumeti Game Reserve lies to the west and the Loliondo Game Controlled Area lies to the northeast and east.
 These areas put together make up the larger Serengeti ecosystem.

-HOW DO I GET TO THE SERENGETI AND where do i stay?
+HOW DO I GET TO THE SERENGETI AND WHERE DO I STAY?

-Depending on the overall length of your safari, the Serengeti is typically accessed by car (with our customized Toyota 4x4 Land Cruisers) or by plane, flying from Kilimanjaro or Arusha airport into any of the aistrips across the Serengeti.
+Depending on the overall length of your safari, the Serengeti is typically accessed by car (with our customized Toyota 4×4 Land Cruisers) or by plane, flying from Kilimanjaro or Arusha airport into any of the aistrips across the Serengeti.
 Alternatively, some of the more exclusive safari lodges do have their own small craft airstrips that can cater to private flights.
-Accommodations in the Serengeti range between mid-range tented camps to high end luxury lodges - it offers something for every taste!
+Accommodations in the Serengeti range between mid-range tented camps to high end luxury lodges – it offers something for every taste!